WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_29.md

 Again she conceived and bore a son, and said, "Now this time my husband will be attached to me, because I have borne him three sons."
 Therefore his name was called Levi.

 ###### 35
 And she conceived again and bore a son, and said, "This time I will praise the LORD."
 Therefore she called his name Judah.
-Then she ceased bearing. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then she ceased bearing.

 ***